pierre-rouleau/about-erlang/doc/installing-erlang.rst

 OS X platform and you should get a link to ErlangInstaller.1.0.2.dmg_ or something more recent.

 With this GUI tool you can install or remove several pre-compiled versions of Erlang for macOS.
 The tool is not always up to date, however.
-In the past I had to update Erlang Solutions to request updates to the tool so it can download the latest Erlang versions.
+In the past I had to contact Erlang Solutions to request updates to the tool so it can download the latest Erlang versions.
 They normally fixed the problem quickly.

 .. image:: ../res/erlanginstaller.png